ralyodio/kimsufi-alert/README.md

     cp config.sample.json config.json

 Be sure to update with your real smtp and sms settings.
 Either notification service can be disabled.

+You can also remove/add your desired packages and zones to monitor in your custom config file (see list below).

 The host and port are hardcoded (not read from `process.env`).
 The other SMS details and SMTP credentials are taken from the environment (do not hardcode them in the config file).